barumau/pandunia/english/lessons.md

 ### Grammar

 Pandunia's sentences normally follow the topic-comment structure.
 The topic indicates who or what is being talked about.
 The comment tells something about the topic.
-For instance in **ta ye mi de panyo** the topic is the pronoun **ta** (he, she, it), which is followed by the comment **ye mi de panyo** (is my friend).
+For instance in **ta ye mi ge panyo** the topic is the pronoun **ta** (he, she, it), which is followed by the comment **ye mi ge panyo** (is my friend).

 The word for "to be" is not normally used in Pandunia.
 Expression like **ta sara** (She Sara) is perfectly understandable without it.
 And to say the opposite, simply add **no** (which is the word for _no_) in the middle.